AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/video.md

 1. Retorne à caixa de diálogo Configurações da conta do YouTube.
 No campo **[!UICONTROL Configuração JSON]**, cole o texto JSON.
 1. Near the upper-right corner of the page, tap **[!UICONTROL Save]**.

-   Agora você configurará canais do YouTube no AEM.
+   Agora você irá configurar canais do YouTube no AEM.

 1. Toque em **[!UICONTROL Adicionar Canal]**.
 1. In the Channel Name field, enter the name of the channel that you created in the task **[!UICONTROL Adding one or more channels to YouTube]** earlier.